wp-plugins/simple-bar/readme.txt

 <a href="http://web-settler.com/notification-bar/">Get Premium Version</a>

-NOTE : Some features mentioned above are not available in free version you can access them purchasing premium version.
+NOTE : Some features mentioned above are not available in free version you can access them by purchasing premium version.

 == Installation ==